German chancellor's China visit sparks controversy | Politics

 "Just as in other European countries and the EU, all together China policy will be in transformation in transition for some time,'' Butikofer said.
 "We cannot return to the China policy of yesterday here, because the realities have changed.''
 Scholz's visit also comes as Chinese investment in a container terminal at the Hamburg port has raised concerns in Washington and elsewhere that China is gaining a major grip on key infrastructure in an allied nation.

-Scholz has downplayed the significance of the deal and in a compromise, China's COSCO was cleared to take a stake in the port below 25 per cent, prohibiting it from blocking the company's decisions.
+Scholz has downplayed the significance of the deal and in a compromise, China's COSCO was cleared to take a stake in the port below 25%, prohibiting it from blocking the company's decisions.

 Despite the disputes, trade ties remain crucial.
 China was Germany's biggest trading partner in 2021 for the sixth consecutive year, its biggest single source of imports and its No. 2 export destination after the United States.